Skip to content

 #Method 2: Tenorshare iAnyGo (iOS and Android)

-Tenorshare iAnyGo is a PC-based tool that changes your phone’s GPS coordinates at the system level.
-We tested it on an iPhone 14 Pro running iOS 18.3, and it worked without jailbreaking.
+Tenorshare iAnyGo is a PC-based tool that changes your phone’s GPS coordinates at the system level, and it works without jailbreaking.

 Unlike modified apps, iAnyGo doesn’t touch the Pokémon Go client at all.
 Your phone’s entire GPS output changes, which makes it harder for Niantic to detect.
 A Phandroid comparison of spoofing tools ranked system-level tools as the safest category for 2026.